Research & Roadmap

 Using timing, frequency, and pattern data instead of raw recordings to derive insight.

-The central premise: these behaviors are not noise — they are measurable signals.
+The central premise: these behaviors are not noise.
+They are meaningful patterns.

 Research Aims